andrecrumedy/Data-Pipelines-Pocket-Reference/Environment Set-up/mysql_data_setup/readme.md

 # Setting Up MySQL Database for Extraction showcase
 >Purpose

-- For repeatability of this project, I have made this module which connects and loads data into the instance for use by the "mysql_db_extracion" module.
+- For repeatability of this project and automatation, I have made this module which connects and loads data into the instance for use by the "mysql_db_extracion" python module.

 >Module Structure
 - /conf: configuration files such as secrets, credentials, queries, etc.